cosynus-lix/sabbath/README.md

 You can change the algorithm in the `task` parameter (using `dwcl` and `reach`).
 Look at the help `verify.py --h` to get a list of the available options.

-## Invariant Verification of Hybrid Systems

-The tool can verify a hybrid system is safe

 ## Stability Verification of Hybrid Systems

+The tool can verify stability properties for a specific class of hybrid systems (a switched system with 2 modes with linear dynamic).